franklang/docker-frontend/README-docker.md

 $ docker run --rm --pid=host -v ~/path/to/<front-end_source_code_folder>:/opt franklang/fzt64
 ```

-## Running this Docker image locally
+## <a name="git-clone"></a>Clone image from Github repository
-The Dockerfile is stored locally on your computer.
+The Dockerfile will be stored locally on your computer.

 ### Get Foundation Zurb Template's sources ready!
 Clone v6.4 branch of the foundation-zurb-template Git repository in a folder in which you'll store the front-end source code to be processed: